Skip to main content

 • Client communication and requirement analysis

-• Project management and deadline management
+• Project planning and deadline management

 • Technical problem-solving and debugging